J&J third-quarter sales miss mark, hurt by strong dollar

 J&J shares fell 0.7 percent, even though the company also said on Tuesday it planned to buy back up to $10 billion worth of its common stock..
 The repurchases, to be financed with debt and to have no time limit, would remove about 3.8 percent of the company's outstanding shares.

-The company had already bought back $5 billion of shares in a program it announced in July last year.
+The company had already bought back $5 billion of shares in a programme it announced in July last year.

-Global company revenue fell 7.4 percent to $17.1 billion in the quarter.
+Global company revenue fell 7.4 percent to $17.1 billion (11 billion pounds) in the quarter.
 Analysts, on average, expected $17.45 billion.
 Revenue would have risen 0.8 percent if not for the stronger dollar, which hurts the value of sales outside the United States - where J&J receives nearly half its revenue.

 Jefferies analyst Jeffrey Holford said revenue for each of the company's three divisions, including its largest segment of prescription drugs, were about 2 percent below forecasts.